SynthX-Multi/DiscoMine-v2/Setup.md

 ## Bot won't connect to Minecraft

-Verify:
+Verify that:

-- Your Minecraft server is running.
+* Your Minecraft server is running.
-- Your `.env` values are correct.
+* Your `.env` values are correct.
-- Your server IP and port are correct.
+* Your server IP and port are correct.
-- Offline/Cracked Mode is enabled if you're using offline authentication.
+* Offline/Cracked Mode is enabled if you're using offline authentication.
-- Your server is running Paper.
+* Your server is running Paper.

 ---